refinedev/refine/documentation/docs/advanced-tutorials/mutation-mode.md

 ### `optimistic`

-The mutation is applied locally, redirection and UI updates are executed immediately as if the mutation is succesful.
+The mutation is applied locally, redirection and UI updates are executed immediately as if the mutation is successful.
 If mutation returns with error, UI updates to show data prior to the mutation.

 ```tsx live previewOnly url=http://localhost:5173/posts previewHeight=600px
 setInitialRoutes(["/posts"]);